Club Directory by Category

 Storage: Office of Intercultural Education

 “Sangai” means “togetherness” in Nepalese, which is a founding purpose of this club.
 Sangai Asia was created to promote Asian and Asian-American awareness, identity, and fellowship on the Bates campus as well as in the greater community.
-Sangai Asia has held and cosponsored events such as dinners, cooking classes, film series, annual fireworks displays, and lectures focusing on Asian and Asian- American identity and cultures.
+Sangai Asia has held and co-sponsored events such as dinners, cooking classes, film series, and lectures focusing on Asian and Asian- American identity and cultures.
 In addition, Sangai Asia also produces the annual “Asian Performance Night,” which typically features an outside professional performance group, and highlights the diverse Asian cultural backgrounds of its members and Bates students through the performing arts.
+Also, everything is still possible even when remote!

 Empowering, encouraging, motivating and highlighting Women of Color at Bates to foster community and inclusion!
 We confront issues of racism, sexism, classism while also recognizing the positive impacts that women of color have and continue to make.
 Throughout the year, we organize events around these issues and positive inspirations of women of color.
 Regular events include: discussions, film screenings and group socials.